 - Outstanding Sophomore

-The requirements for each award can be found within the application.
+The requirements for each award can be found in the application.
+Descriptions can be found here.

-Applications for these awards are made available in November and must be submitted in January each year.
-Applicants are required to complete the form, provide a copy of his/her CV, write an essay, and have two letters of recommendation.
-Descriptions of these items can be found within the application form.
+Applications for these awards are available in November and must be submitted in January each year.
+Applicants are required to complete the form, provide a copy of his/her CV, write an essay, and request two letters of recommendation.
+Descriptions of these items can be found in the application form.

 Recipients are selected using the criteria as described below, listed in order of importance, number one being most influential.